Definition of Disaggregated Storage

 -

 What is the Disaggregation Rule?
-The

-and managed independently.
-This rule helps ensure that
+separated and managed independently.
+This rule helps

-efficiency are fully realized.
+flexibility and efficiency are fully realized.

 -